 Automate it: New hire added to HR system → trigger checklist → auto-send document requests → notify IT to create accounts → schedule training sessions → manager gets a dashboard of completion status.

-Time saved: 3–5 hours per new hire, plus fewer compliance gaps.
+Typical time saved: 3–5 hours per new hire, plus fewer compliance gaps.

 5. Customer Feedback Collection